 PLAYA is notable for its isolation.
 Few people live in this part of the country, which makes it quiet, peaceful and difficult to find the services and items you may be accustomed to.
 Expect to be self-reliant, and plan on bringing any special supplies you may need.
 The towns that are within easy driving distance are very small: the population of Paisley is 250.
 Summer Lake and Silver Lake are considerably smaller.
 Do not expect to be able to buy more than the basic necessities in the local area.

 Accepting a Residency means making a commitment to arrive on the first day, and remain at PLAYA through the last day of the residency you are awarded.
-Please arrive between noon and 4 p.m. on the first day (refer to your award notice for the exact date).
+We prefer it if you arrive between 2 p.m and 4 p.m. on the first day (refer to your award notice for the exact date).
 When you arrive, park outside of the Commons, which is the biggest and most central building on the property, and step inside to begin your orientation.

 If your arrival will be unexpectedly delayed, please let staff know as soon as possible by calling 541-943-3983.